What qualifies me to write The Complete Guide to Real Estate Investing?

 Here’s two of my posts on paying off debt.

 How to Not Suck at Saving Money (Featured on Business Insider)

 Paying off a mortgage is a bad idea

 Wait Rich on Money, Are you crazy?
 Interest rates are so cheap!
 You are giving up opportunities to make huge money by paying off your mortgage!

 First, I want to admit that the benefits of paying off a mortgage are more psychological then financial.
 If you responsibly use debt to invest in real estate over the long term, you will in most cases have a higher net worth because of the power of leverage.

-But I’m retiring from the military in two years, and have plenty of income from these paid off properties and my retirement.
-The psychological benefit of not having a mortgage cannot be understated.
+But I’m retiring from the military in less than a year, and have plenty of income from these paid off properties and my retirement.
+The psychological benefit of not having mortgages cannot be understated.

 There is also enormous peace of mind in not having mortgage payments once you give up your traditional 9 to 5 job that you’ve been depending on your whole life

 I bought my rental properties in an area where house prices were around $40-$60k.
 That allowed me to pay cash for all twenty houses I own.

 I can’t tell you how much faster money accumulates in your bank account when you don’t have a mortgage!